trendless/chtmlrelay/README.md

 so you might think that connection is not established while actually it is a problem with your TLS certificate.

-## Migrating chatmail server to a new host
+## Migrating a chatmail relay to a new host

-If you want to migrate chatmail from an old machine to a new machine, you can use these steps.
+If you want to migrate chatmail relay from an old machine to a new machine, you can use these steps.
 They were tested with a Linux laptop;